pwtail/readme/README.md

 I have [rewriten](https://github.com/Bi-Coloured-Python-Rock-Snake/pgbackend/blob/main/kitchen/views.py) it into an async one.
 If you follow the link you will see the code very similar to the code snippet above.
 Because you write the code in the same way regardless of whether you use the blocking or async I/O.

+>Vantage number one!’ said the Bi-Coloured-Python-Rock-Snake.
+‘You couldn’t have done that with a mere-smear nose'

 Things that were required for the rewrite:

 - Async database backend for django (actually, that is a repository for the backend, the project being an example of its use)
-- An http client ([myhttpx](https://github.com/Bi-Coloured-Python-Rock-Snake/pgbackend/blob/main/myhttpx.py), a thin wrapper over httpx)
+- A http client ([myhttpx](https://github.com/Bi-Coloured-Python-Rock-Snake/pgbackend/blob/main/myhttpx.py), a thin wrapper over httpx)
 - [channels](https://channels.readthedocs.io/en/stable/) for the websocket functionality (because it hasn't been included in django for unknown reasons)

 In case you haven't figured it out, the approach lets you use higher-level libraries like